 The School of Art and Focus

-“When I worked at a school - because later I was working at a 3D arts school - many people were asking whether it’s better to be a programmer or artist.
+“When I worked in a school – because later I was working in a 3D arts school – many people were asking whether it’s better to be a programmer or artist.
 Very few felt like doing both.
 I think it’s ok to do both, or first learn both and then choose”.

 David equally enjoys art and programming, but his main and obvious choice has been programming.
 And being able to create small things in Photoshop comes handy even now.

 “During the first year of this job, I also worked in parallel at EVENT-Lab, a research lab that uses VR together with psychology.
 One of my achievements there was to help develop an experiment (both in programming and art) that led to a technical paper.
 That paper got published in SIGGRAPH“.